Colloid: Accelerating methods for shelf life prediction

-The kinetic process of destabilisation can be rather long (up to several months or even years for some products) and it is often required for the formulator to use further accelerating methods in order to reach reasonable development time for new product design.
-Thermal methods are the most commonly used and consists in increasing temperature to accelerate destabilisation (below critical temperatures of phase inversion or chemical degradation).
-Temperature affects not only the viscosity, but also interfacial tension in the case of non-ionic surfactants or more generally interactions forces inside the system.
+The kinetic process of destabilisation can be rather long (up to several months or years for some products).
+Thus, it is often required for the formulator to use further accelerating methods to reach reasonable development time for new product design.
+Thermal methods are the most commonly used and consist of increasing temperature to accelerate destabilisation (below critical temperatures of phase inversion or chemical degradation).
+Temperature affects not only viscosity, but also interfacial tension in the case of non-ionic surfactants or more generally interactions forces inside the system.
 Storing a dispersion at high temperatures enables to simulate real life conditions for a product (e.g. tube of sunscreen cream in a car in the summer), but also to accelerate destabilisation processes up to 200 times.

 Mechanical acceleration including vibration, centrifugation and agitation are sometimes used.
 They subject the product to different forces that pushes the particles / droplets against one another, hence helping in the film drainage.
-However, some emulsions would never coalesce in normal gravity, while they do under artificial gravity.
-Moreover, segregation of different populations of particles have been highlighted when using centrifugation and vibration.
+Some emulsions would never coalesce in normal gravity, while they do under artificial gravity.
+Segregation of different populations of particles have been highlighted when using centrifugation and vibration.

 As a model system for atoms

 In physics, colloids are an interesting model system for atoms.
 Micrometre-scale colloidal particles are large enough to be observed by optical techniques such as confocal microscopy.
 Many of the forces that govern the structure and behavior of matter, such as excluded volume interactions or electrostatic forces, govern the structure and behavior of colloidal suspensions.
 For example, the same techniques used to model ideal gases can be applied to model the behavior of a hard sphere colloidal suspension.
-In addition, phase transitions in colloidal suspensions can be studied in real time using optical techniques, and are analogous to phase transitions in liquids.
+Phase transitions in colloidal suspensions can be studied in real time using optical techniques, and are analogous to phase transitions in liquids.
 In many interesting cases optical fluidity is used to control colloid suspensions.